OSGConnect/connectbook/setting-up-and-using-environment-modules.md

 A list of currently installed software is available [here](http://support.opensciencegrid.org/support/solutions/articles/5000634397-software-modules-catalog).
 If your software is not already listed, you can [request it][request].

+## Using modules outside of OSG Connect

+In order to use distributed environment modules outside of OSG Connect, you'll need to load the modules code manually from OASIS.
+You can do this by running

+	$ source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/current/init/SHELL

+where SHELL is the shell that you are using (this is usually bash).

 [request]: 5000649173